andy6609/Multithreading-chat-server/docs/redesign.md

 By avoiding shared mutable state, the system eliminates lock contention as a scalability bottleneck.

-### 6.2 Backpressure Awareness
+### 6.2 Backpressure Awareness (Implemented)

-Outbound message delivery is decoupled from message production, allowing the system to handle slow or unresponsive clients gracefully.
+Outbound delivery is decoupled from message production using a per-client outbound channel and a dedicated writer loop.

+To prevent slow clients from blocking system progress, outbound sends are bounded and non-blocking at the routing layer.
+This ensures that the Registry event loop remains responsive even under uneven client consumption rates.

-### 6.3 Failure Isolation
+### 6.3 Failure Isolation (Implemented)

-Each client session is isolated.
+Each client session runs independently, and outbound delivery is isolated per client.
-Failures in one session do not propagate to the rest of the system.
+A slow or stalled client affects only its own send path and does not stall shared state progression in the Registry.

 ---